abhijeetsharma200/OpenCV-Wiki/FAQ.md

 **Q:** _OpenCV build fails with internal compiler error (a.k.a ICE) or segmentation fault on my ARM board.
 What can I do?_
 **A:** OpenCV team does not work on such kind of bug reports and the best solution for it is to file bugs to compiler team.
 However there are several popular solutions to fix the problem:
 - Reduce amount of build jobs in make and even remove `-j` option from `make` command line.
 Each build job is dedicated compiler process that consumes RAM.
-Serial build without `-j` consumes minimal amount if RAM.
+Serial build without `-j` consumes minimal amount of RAM.
 - Add swap space in your OS.
 Relates to previous one.
 - Use cross compilation approach:[link](https://docs.opencv.org/master/d0/d76/tutorial_arm_crosscompile_with_cmake.html)
 - Update compiler.